 Focus mostly on hard skills while incorporating a few particularly relevant soft skills.
 Include 6 to 10 resume-relevant skills for your medical assistant resume, such as:

-Education, certs, projects, interests, and hobbies
+How and when to add education, certs, projects, interests, and hobbies

 Becoming a medical assistant has a few different educational routes.
 Some employers are satisfied with on-the-job training experience, while others seek applicants with one-year certificates or an associate’s degree.
 Legally, there are no formal training requirements to become a medical assistant.